camm73/Atheris-UI/README.md

 # Atheris-UI
-The goal of this project is to develop a universal car infotainment system with support for maps, engine diagnostics, music, and much more.
+The goal of this project is to develop a universal car infotainment system, designed specifically for a personal dune buggy project, with support for maps, engine diagnostics, music, and much more.

 This Interface will be developed entirely in Java to help with portability.